radding/django-event-system/README.md

 To Dispatch an event, all you need to do is call `Dispatcher.Dispatch('event::name')`.
 This call will call every listener that is waiting for that event.

 If you need to pass arguments to an event handler, all you need to is: `Dispatcher.Dispatch('event::name', *args, **kwargs)`

+#### Clearing the queue
+Because django-event-system is based off of gevent, its possible that the queue doesn't get cleared.
+If you want to force the queue to be cleared after a function, you should use the `Dispatcher.EnsureQueueIsCleared` decorator.
+This will run your function first and then clear the queue.
+If you don't want to use the wrapper, you can use the `Dispatcher.ClearQueue` method instead.

 ### The `Event` class
 The `Event` class is really just here to stop you from making mistakes.
 All the `Event` class does is build a string for your event and gives you a `Dispatch` helper.